Visiting the Intrepid Museum in 2025

 On the flight deck near the space shuttle is an iconic Concorde airplane.
 This British Airways plane flew at 1,350 miles per hour and crossed the Atlantic Ocean in just under 3 hours, the fastest ever

-You can walk around the landing gear of the plane for the price of regular admission or for $7 more you can visit inside the plane and its flight deck.
+You can walk around the landing gear of the plane for the price of regular admission or for $11 more you can visit inside the plane and its flight deck.
+The 20-minute experience is offered every 30 minutes beginning at 11:00 am.

 So far we’ve been in spacecraft, every type of aircraft, and a huge naval ship so I guess the only thing left is underwater.
 Luckily you can also visit the USS Growler, a guided missile submarine.
 You can see the crew dining area, the sun’s control room, and a torpedo room.